fabricewerger/spotify-spa/README.md

 ### Set up

-To give the completed code a quick test-drive:
+To give the code a quick test-drive:

 1. Install Node.js
 2. Navigate to the project folder and run the following from a terminal: